franklovefrank/TabOut/README.txt

 ISSUES:

-Need to make better user interface, current implementation is optimized for personal use/testing/debugging (e.g. filepath is hardcoded) having trouble accounting for the duration the note, necessary for good full length tabs specific voicings, i.e. right chord but wrong shape. not a huge deal but might be nice
+having trouble accounting for the duration the note, necessary for good full length tabs specific voicings, i.e. right chord but wrong shape. not a huge deal but might be nice current implementation is optimized for personal use/testing/debugging (e.g. filepath is hardcoded)